Skip to main content

 Use this quick monthly sequence:

 Treat Autonomy Premium as an internal management label, not a formal GAAP/IFRS line item.
-The grounding provided for this section does not establish a required freelancer-specific accounting treatment.
+Verify any accounting treatment before you rely on it for books, taxes, or formal reporting.

 If you use this framework internally, keep one category in management reporting called Autonomy Premium, or another label you apply consistently at close.
 You can track recurring planning items such as: